Architecture and synchronization

 • As many server nodes as needed, the Instances.

-From Pandora FMS version 756, the synchronization system for environments with centralized mode has been redesigned from scratch, making it faster and more efficient, since the changes will be replicated to the nodes automatically without the need for manual synchronization, as it was the case up to now.
+From version 756 of Pandora FMS, the synchronization system has been redesigned from scratch, since the changes will be replicated to the nodes automatically without the need of the manual synchronization that was done before.

-When updating, all the already centralized Command Center environments will be forced to go through the new Merging tool section located at Centralised management to be able to be centralized again correctly.
+When upgrading, all already centralized Command Center environments will be forced to go through the new Merging tool section located under Centralised management in order to be properly centralized again.

-Some data can be found on the Instances, others on the Command Center, and others in both places.
-They need to be synchronized to work properly.
+Some data are in the Instances, others in the Command Center and others in both parts, needing to be synchronized for their correct operation.

 • Alerts.